Ken Huszagh: Later life

 Huszagh was later involved in the founding of the town of Kildeer, Illinois, along with the help of his family.
-He later became an executive with the American Mineral Spirits Company of New York and rose to president of that company before retiring.
-He moved to Delray Beach, Florida.
+He worked as a Director for the Hygrade Oil Company while living in Stamford, Connecticut, and later as an executive with New York's American Mineral Spirits Company, serving as president before retiring.
+Stamford is 34 miles outside of New York City, and Huszagh may have commuted to New York City area positions from his home in Stamford.